mstwutao/mstwutao.github.io/content/authors/admin/_index.md

 ## About Me

 I received the bachelor degree in Engineering Mechanics from [Huazhong University of Science and Technology](http://english.hust.edu.cn/), Wuhan, China in 2018.
 I'm currently pursuing the Ph.D. degree in Computer Science, [Missouri University of  Science and Technology](https://www.mst.edu/) under the co-supervision of [Dr. Donald C. Wunsch II](https://scholar.google.com/citations?hl=en&user=fQC7bIoAAAAJ&view_op=list_works) and [Dr. Tie Luo](https://tluocs.github.io/).
-My research interests include computer vision, optimization and adversarial machine learning.
-More sppecifically, in the realm of research, my focus lies in delving into modules that enhance the representation, optimization, generalization, and robustness of DNNs, drawing from both theoretical insights and empirical experimentation.
+My research interests include computer vision, bioinformatics, medical image processing and adversarial machine learning.
+More specifically, my focus lies in delving into modules that enhance the representation, optimization, generalization, and robustness of DNNs, drawing from both theoretical insights and empirical experimentation.
 {style="text-align: justify;"}